-With a history that have a mix of European and Western culture, both Spain and Portugal have grand buildings with architecture which is a blend of both Western and Moorish architecture.
+With a history that have a mix of European and partly Eastern culture, both Spain and Portugal have grand buildings with architecture which is a blend of both Western and Moorish architecture.
 France have many great old buildings too.

 I did manage to visit or view:

 - elaborate Portuguese azujelo blue tiles wall murals, especially the one at the Porto Sao Bento Train Station in Lisbon, Portugal.

 Food is reasonably priced in both Portugal and Spain, a budget of €20 per pax per day should be adequate.
 Food is cheaper in Portugal, at a place in Porto we had a set lunch at €5 per pax that included starters, mains, desserts, coffee and even wine!
 Often we purchased some eggs, bacon/ham, bread and salad to cook our own breakfast.
 Do note that some places in Spain only open for lunch after 2pm and for dinner after 8pm.
 In the smaller towns in Portugal, shops may be opened for dinner only after 7:30pm.
 Do check restaurants web-site for their opening hours.

 Some food that should not to be missed: